Ceremony honors 9/11 anniversary, shares message for younger generation

 ENOLA, Pa.
-(WHTM) – Hundreds gathered on a hilltop in Hampden Township, Cumberland County Wednesday evening, to honor the nearly three thousand lives lost 18 years ago, on September 11, 2001.
+(WHTM) – Hundreds gathered Wednesday evening on a hilltop in Hampden Township to honor the nearly 3,000 lives lost 18 years ago on September 11, 2001.

 Several attendees said as the years tick by, they don’t want the memories of those who died to fade.

-“If we’re out here doing it, we can bring people together at least for that day, or maybe the day after, and the people they talk to – they’ll remember what it is and why we’re doing it,” said President of the American Legion Riders from Post 751, Ryan Fiscus.
+“If we’re out here doing it, we can bring people together at least for that day or maybe the day after, and the people they talk to, they’ll remember what it is and why we’re doing it,” said Ryan Fiscus, president of the American Legion Riders from Post 751.
 “We just do it as an honor to the people out there on the front lines getting stuff done.”

 “I feel that they’re too busy with their laptops and phones and they just don’t pay attention to what freedoms they do have in the United States,” said Robert Martz, a historian for the Riders.
 “I feel that they should really stop and think of the liberties that they do have.”